microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-web-app-tomcat-using-jenkins.md

 1. Deploy a [Jenkins Master](https://aka.ms/jenkins-on-azure) on Azure

 1. Install the plugins in Jenkins.
-Click 'Manage Jenkins' -> 'Manage Plugins' -> 'Available', then search and install the following plugins: Azure App Service Plugin.
+Click 'Manage Jenkins' -> 'Manage Plugins' -> 'Available', then search and install the following plugins: Azure App Service Plugin, EnvInject Plugin.

 1. Add a Credential in type "Microsoft Azure Service Principal" with your service principal.